 If you do experience one or more of these side effects and they persist or worsen, then inform your doctor right away.
 You should also contact your doctor immediately if you experience any serious side effects, such as signs of a blood clot, breast cancer or liver problems.

 How do I buy Cilest online?

 You can safely buy Cilest online at UK Meds.
-You will first need to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Cilest is the right medication for your medical condition.